neutronpy/neutronpy/doc/development.rst

 ------------
 Contributors should keep these following requirements in mind while creating fixes or new functionality:

-    * Code is to be written in Python 3 and then made backwards compatible with py26 and py27.
+    * Code is to be written in Python 3 and then made backwards compatible with py27.
     * PEP8 conventions should be followed, with some exceptions
     * Documentation should always be included and/or updated
     * Changelog should be updated